-Recieved: 24-May-2021, Manuscript No. PULJCAP-22-4817; Editor assigned: 28-May-2022, Pre QC No. PULJCAP-22-4817 (PQ); Reviewed: 03-Jun-2021, QC No. PULJCAP-22-4817(Q); Revised: 10-Jun-2022, Manuscript No. PULJCAP-22-4817 (R); Published: 05-Jul-2022, DOI: No 10.37532/puljcap.2022.6(4):30-34 particularly in adolescent GD 'just waiting' cannot be considered a neutral option because it can create additional harm due to ongoing and irreversible sexual maturation.
+It has been acknowledged in international standards of care that particularly in adolescent GD 'just waiting' cannot be considered a neutral option, because it can create additional harm due to ongoing and irreversible sexual maturation [8,20].
 The German Ethical Council has stated in 2020 that in individuals with GD after the onset of puberty the potential consequences of active medical interventions (e.g. puberty blocking) have to be carefully weighed against the potential consequences of not intervening.
-Clinicians have to carefully consider potential health benefits and risks of both medical intervention and not (yet) intervening by balanced reasoning in any individual case.
+Clinicians have to carefully consider potential health benefits and risks of both medical intervening and not (yet) intervening by balanced reasoning in any individual case [22].